 23.2 The notices of meetings together with the relevant board papers compiled by the Company Secretaries shall be circulated to all the Directors at least seven clear days before the meeting unless the Directors agree to a shorter notice.

 23.3 In the event that the Chairman is not present within fifteen minutes after the time for holding the meeting, the Directors shall choose one of the present members to act as Chairman and commence meeting.

 23.4 No Director shall vote in respect of any contract or proposed contract or arrangement in which he/she is directly or indirectly interested unless such arrangements involve rights issue, bonus issue and dividend payment.

-23.5 A resolution in writing signed or approved by letter, facsimile or email by the majority of the Directors who are present in Malaysia shall be valid and effectual as if it had been passed at a meeting of the Directors.
+23.5 A resolution in writing signed or approved by letter, facsimile or email by the majority of the Directors shall be valid and effectual as if it had been passed at a meeting of the Directors.

 24.1 This Charter and the Terms of Reference of each Board Committee established by the Board shall be periodically reviewed and updated by the Board taking into consideration the needs of the Group as well as any development in rules and regulations that may have an impact on the discharge of the Board’s duties and responsibilities.